mirror/dd-wrt/src/router/python/Doc/glossary.rst

       A list of bytecode instructions can be found in the documentation for :ref:`the dis module <bytecodes>`.

+   callback
+      A subroutine function which is passed as an argument to be executed at some point in the future.

    class
       A template for creating user-defined objects.
 Class definitions